dantodev/php-string-builder/README.md

 # PHP string builder
-A string builder fpr PHP
+A string builder for PHP